 Under the current licensing process, the NRC may issue a combined construction and operating licence (COL).
 In the past, separate construction permits and operating licences were issued.
 When the applicant uses an NRC certified design, safety issues related to the design have already been resolved, and the focus of the licensing review is the quality of reactor construction.

-A COL is valid for 40 years and may be extended for additional periods of 20 years each.
+A COL is valid for 40 years and may be extended for additional periods of 20 years at a time.
 By stabilizing the licensing process, the NRC’s objective was to shorten construction lead times and improve the economics of new nuclear power plant licensing and construction.

 Before authorizing power operation at a reactor, certain standards identified in the COL must be satisfied.
-These standards are called Inspections, Tests, Analyses, and Acceptance Criteria (ITAAC).
-Most of the ITAAC are from the reactor design certification; the remaining ITAAC are site specific and are included in the COL or ESP application.
+These standards are called inspections, tests, analyses and acceptance criteria (ITAAC).
+Most of the ITAAC are from the reactor design certification; the remaining ITAAC are site specific and are included in the COL or early site permit (ESP) application.

-Early Site Permit (ESP) Applications: Independent of an application for a construction permit (10 Code of Federal Regulations (CFR), Part 50) or a combined licence (10 CFR, Part 52), the NRC may approve one or more sites for a nuclear power plant.
+Independent of an application for a construction permit (10 CFR 50 ) or a COL (10 CFR 52 ), the NRC may approve one or more sites for a nuclear power plant.
 An ESP remains in effect for 10 to 20 years and may be renewed for an additional 10 to 20 years.
-As of 31 December 2017, the NRC had issued ESPs for five sites.
+As of 31 December 2020, the NRC had issued ESPs for six sites.

-Design Certifications for New Reactors: The NRC has issued design certifications for six designs, including the Westinghouse AP 600 and AP1000, System 80+, the General Electric nuclear energy advanced boiling water reactor (ABWR), ABWR Design Certification Rule (DCR) Amendment and the GE–Hitachi economic simplified boiling water reactor (ESBWR).
+The NRC has issued design certifications for seven new designs: the Westinghouse AP600 and AP1000, System 80+, the General Electric nuclear energy advanced boiling water reactor (ABWR), the ABWR Design Certification Rule (DCR) Amendment, the GE–Hitachi economic simplified boiling water reactor (ESBWR), and advanced power reactor 1400 (APR1400).
 In addition to several amendments to previously certified designs, the NRC is currently reviewing the applications for four additional design certifications.
 Under current licensing regulations, an applicant who seeks to build a new reactor can use an off the shelf reactor design that the NRC has previously approved and certified.
 The streamlined process encourages standard or pre-approved reactor designs.
 Issuance of a design certification is independent of applications for a construction permit or an operating licence.
-Design certifications are valid for 15 years and may be renewed for an additional 10 years to 15 years.
+Design certifications are valid for 15 years and may be renewed for an additional 10 to 15 years.

 3.2.
 NATIONAL LAWS AND REGULATIONS IN NUCLEAR POWER

-The US Congress has enacted several laws that delineate a comprehensive regulatory programme governing the design, construction and operation of nuclear energy plants.
-Transportation and disposal of radioactive waste is a major concern of the industry and the public, and there is specific legislation to address such activities as well.
+Congress has enacted several laws that delineate a comprehensive regulatory programme governing the design, construction and operation of nuclear energy plants.
+Transport and disposal of radioactive waste is a major concern of the industry and the public, and there is specific legislation to address such activities as well.

-Consolidated Appropriations Act, 2018: Includes over $1.2 billion in support for the DOE NE programmes and $922 million for the NRC.
-The bill also allows reactors entering service after 31 December 2020 to qualify for the tax credits (there is no established sunset provision for the credits at this time), and enables the US Energy Secretary to allocate credits for up to 6000 MW(e) of new nuclear capacity which enters service after 1 January 2021.
+Consolidated Appropriations Act, 2018: Includes over US $1.2 billion in support for the DOE NE programmes and US $922 million for the NRC.
+The bill also allows reactors entering service after 31 December 2020 to qualify for the tax credits (there is no established sunset provision for the credits at this time) and enables the US Secretary of Energy to allocate credits for up to 6000 MW(e) of new nuclear capacity which enters service after 1 January 2021.

 The Clean Air Act Amendments of 1990 (Public Law 101-549): These amendments established a new emissions reduction programme that sought to reduce annual sulphur dioxide emissions by 10 million tonnes and annual nitrogen oxide emissions by 2 million tonnes from 1980 levels from all human made sources.
 Generators of electricity were to be responsible for large portions of the sulphur dioxide and nitrogen oxide reductions.

-Low-level Radioactive Waste Policy Act of 1980 (Public Law 96-573, as amended) This act was an important step toward the development of new disposal capacity for low level radioactive waste (LLW).
+Low-level Radioactive Waste Policy Amendments Act of 1985 (Public Law 96-573, as amended): This act was an important step towards the development of new disposal capacity for low level waste (LLW).
 Each state was made responsible for providing, by itself or in cooperation with other states, for the disposal of LLW generated within the state.
 The act authorizes the states to form compacts to establish and operate regional LLW disposal facilities, subject to NRC licensing approval.

-Nuclear Waste Policy Act of 1982 (Public Law 97-425, as amended): This act established federal responsibility for the development of repositories for the disposal of high level radioactive waste and used nuclear fuel.
-It was amended in 1987 to require DOE to begin evaluating the suitability of Yucca Mountain in Nevada as the nation’s permanent high level waste repository.
+Nuclear Waste Policy Act of 1982, as amended (Public Law 97-425): This act established federal responsibility for the development of repositories for the disposal of HLW and UNF.
+It was amended in 1987 to require DOE to begin evaluating the suitability of Yucca Mountain in Nevada as the US permanent HLW repository.

-The USA has entered into agreements with other countries for peaceful nuclear cooperation.
-Similar agreements have been entered into with international organizations, including the European Atomic Energy Agency (EURATOM) and the IAEA.
-The USA has also entered into trilateral agreements with the IAEA and other countries for safeguards to equipment, devices and materials supplied under bilateral agreements for cooperation in the use of commercial nuclear power.
+The USA has entered into agreements with other States for peaceful nuclear cooperation.
+Similar agreements have been entered into with international organizations, including the European Atomic Energy Community and the IAEA.
+The USA has also entered into trilateral agreements with the IAEA and other States for safeguards to equipment, devices and materials supplied under bilateral agreements for cooperation in the use of commercial nuclear power.

-APPENDIX 2.
-MAIN ORGANIZATIONS, INSTITUTIONS and COMPANIES INVOLVED IN NUCLEAR POWER-RELATED ACTIVITIES
+APPENDIX 2: MAIN ORGANIZATIONS INVOLVED IN NUCLEAR POWER RELATED ACTIVITIES